org-zpr/zpr-rfcs/RFCs/src/15-ZPL-Overview.md

 the permission to apply.

-Notice that the relationship of the users to the laptop they are using is expressed using the keyword `with`.
-It could also use the synonymous keyword `on`, which is sometimes more natural.
+Notice that the relationship of the users to the laptop they are using is expressed using the keyword `on`.

 This single statement may give permission to many different pairs of laptops and database services.
 If the permission depends only on the